storj-archived/kfs/README.md

 ### S-Buckets and Routing

-KFS requires that there be a reference identifier, which can be any arbitrary `B` bit key.
+KFS requires that there be a reference identifier, which can be any arbitrary `R` bit key.
 This can be randomly generated upon creation of the database or derived from some other application or protocol specific information.
 In the Storj network, nodes are addressed with a 160 bit node identifier derived from the public portion of an ECDSA key pair.
 This *Reference ID* is used to calculate the database shard or *S-Bucket* to which a given piece of data belongs.
 Collectively, these S-Buckets form the *B-Table*.

-In KFS, there are a total of 256 S-Buckets, numbered 0-255.
+In KFS, there are a total of `B` S-Buckets, numbered `0`-`B-1`.
 To determine which bucket a piece of raw binary data belongs in, calculate the [distance] between the first byte of the hash of the data and the first byte of the reference ID.
 This is to say that if the distance between those bytes is 137, then the raw binary data should be stored in S-Bucket 137.
 An S-Bucket has a fixed size, `S`, in bytes.
-This means that a KFS database has a maximum size of `256 * S` bytes.
+This means that a KFS database has a maximum size of `B * S` bytes.
 Once an S-Bucket is full, no more data can be placed in it.
 Once a KFS database is full, another should be created using a new Reference ID.
 Given the default constants, KFS databases are capped at a maximum of 8TiB each.

 A visual example is illustrated below:

 ```

-                S-Buckets
+                S-Buckets (total of B columns)

 |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  | ... | 255 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|